AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-46617-continue-to-checkout-button-greyed-out.md

 <u>Expected results</u>:

-No error related to the minimum order amount occurs as the grand total of $2.4 is greater than the required amount of $2.
+There is no error related to the minimum order amount as the grand total of $2.4 is greater than the required amount of $2.

 <u>Actual results</u>: